YouTube Music vs Spotify: Why I’m Sticking With YouTube

 AAC (Advanced Audio Codec): Used by YouTube Music, it is widely supported and efficient in preserving sound quality.

-Ogg Vorbis: Used by Spotify, better compression but not as widely supported outside of Spotify.
+Ogg Vorbis: Used by Spotify for compressed audio, better compression but not as widely supported outside of Spotify.

 The Best Part About YouTube Music: The Infinite Library